BTCFleas/btcfleas-tokenomics/README.md

 ---

-# $ITCHIN Tokenomics
+# BTC FLEAS Tokenomics

 > 🎨 **All artwork in BTC Fleas was created by C8Y Labs — an 8-year-old artist and daughter of an Ordinals collector.**

-$ITCHIN is the official token of the BTC Fleas ecosystem — a pixelated plague on Bitcoin.
+$TOKEN_TBC is the official token of the BTC Fleas ecosystem — a pixelated plague on Bitcoin.
 This token is built to reward flea holders, stakers, and community builders.
 It will launch as a BRC-2.0 token in partnership with [BestInSlot.xyz](https://bestinslot.xyz).